 This is the title of the report by Rembert Unterstell on the work of my Emmy Noether group that was published in the magazine "german research" (in German: "forschung") of the German Science Foundation (DFG).
 A PDF version of the article (also available in German) is available here for download.
 A PDF version of the complete magazine is available on the DFG web pages.

-Open PositionsI currently have several open positions for excellent Ph.D. students and postdocs in my group.
+Open PositionsI currently have some open positions for excellent Ph.D. students and postdocs in my group.
 Topics of interest include in particular image-based modeling and rendering, multi-view stereo, geometry processing, perception.
-Some of the positions are in the context of two European projects my group is involved in (including the Harvest4D project) but are not limited to these.

 Looking for Students!

 I am constantly offering topics for bachelor, masters, and diploma theses.
 Please contact me or one of the members of my group for further details if you are interested in any of these.
-Furthermore, I am looking for students interested in a longer-term job as "wissenschaftliche Hilfskraft".
+Furthermore, I am looking for students interested in a longer-term job as research assistans ("wissenschaftliche Hilfskraft").
+Note that these positions are only available to currently enrolled students in Darmstadt.